Did you know?

 The EMBA program placed No. 28 in the U.S. and No. 91 worldwide.
 Among the U.S. schools, the UB School of Management’s EMBA program was No. 21 for graduates’ salary growth, No. 12 for percentage of international students, No. 9 for percentage of female faculty and No. 8 for percentage of international faculty.

 Forbes magazine ranks the UB School of Management as one of the world's best business schools based on the return on investment it provides MBA graduates.
+The school's ranking of No. 45 places it solidly in the top 10 percent of graduate business programs accredited by AACSB International – The Association to Advance Collegiate Schools of Business.

 The UB School of Management has been ranked a "Best Business School" by U.S. News & World Report in its annual ranking of MBA programs.
 The UB School of Management was ranked No. 79 out of 464 MBA programs surveyed, the only school in the Buffalo Niagara region to be included in this ranking.
 The MBA ranking is part of U.S. News & World Report’s 2016 ranking of “America’s Best Graduate Schools.”